Together-Java/ModernJava/src/classes/field_initialization.md

 You can set an initial value for a field in a few ways.

-One is to access to assign the field directly on the instance created.
+One is to assign the field directly on the instance created.

 ```java
 class Muppet {